demisto/content/Packs/FeedThreatConnect/Integrations/FeedThreatConnect/FeedThreatConnect_description.md

 ## ThreatConnect Feed
-This integration fetches indicators from ThreatConnect and indicators could be filtered by indicator owner.
+This integration fetches indicators from ThreatConnect, which you can filter by indicator owner.

-Genrating credentials:
+### Generate Credentials

-1. Hover on settings icon and select Org Settings from the dropdown menu.
+1. Hover on the **Settings** icon and from the drop-down menu select **Org Settings**.

-2. Click the Create API User button on the Membership tab.
+2. From the **Membership** tab, click the **Create API User**.

-3. Fill up the following parts of the form:
+3. Enter values for the following fields in the form.
-    - First Name.
+    - First Name
-    - Last Name.
+    - Last Name
-    - Organization Role.
+    - Organization Role
-    - Include in Observations and False Positives.
+    - Include in Observations and False Positives

-4. Record the Secret Key, as it will not be accessible after the window is closed.
+4. Record and save the Secret Key.
+You will not be able to access the Secret Key after you close this window.

-5. Click the SAVE button.
+5. Click the **SAVE** button.

-For more information - click [here](https://training.threatconnect.com/learn/article/creating-user-accounts-kb-article) (Section - Creating an API User).
+For more information, see [Create an API User section in the ThreatConnect documentation](https://training.threatconnect.com/learn/article/creating-user-accounts-kb-article).